Note: Due to the COVID-19 outbreak, this service has been temporarily suspended. The service will resume once the office is re-opened to the public.

 - Can a Will, deposited for Safekeeping, be removed?

-Yes, you can withdraw your original Will field with the Register of Wills Office for "safekeeping".
+Yes, you can withdraw your original Will filed with the Register of Wills Office for "safekeeping".
 Proper identification must be presented along with the original receipt from when the Will was filed.

 Only the person who wrote the Will or their written designee can remove the Will.
 The written designee must have a written designation signed by the person who wrote the Will and witnessed by two additional persons other than the person who will be withdrawing the Will.